JeffersonLab/clas12_geometry/README.md

 See the [INSTALL.md file](INSTALL.md) for details on how to build, test, run and generate reference documentation for this project on your system.

-See the [COPYING.md file](COPYING.md) for licensing and copyright information.
+See the [COPYING file](COPYING) for licensing and copyright information.

 ```
 Copyright 2014 John T. Goetz, Yelena Prok